 Dumbbell Bench Press

-It is important to start light (like other exercises) until you feel comfortable with this implement.
+It is important to start light (like other exercises) until you feel comfortable using dumbbells for bench press.

 Med Ball Chest Pass